JoaoVallePereira/Florida_Dolphins/README.md

 ### 1.1.
 Data and script to reproduce the analysis

-- `setup.R`: This file contains the code to install and load the packages required to run the analyses in `GetNetwork.R`.
+- `Setup.R`: This file contains the code to install and load the packages required to run the analyses in `GetNetwork.R`.

 - `GetNetwork.R`: This file contains the code to run the analyses of the manuscript.